 - (a.)
 You will need records of income earned in the year prior to when you will start school.
 You may also need records of your parent's income information if you are a dependent student. - (b.)
-For the 2016-2017 school year, you will need financial information from 2015.
-You will need to refer to: - (i) Your Social Security Number (can be found on Social Security card) - (ii) Your driver's license (if any) - (iii) Your W-2 Forms and other records of money earned - (iv) Your (and your spouse's, if you are married) 2015 Federal Income Tax Return - IRS Form 1040, 1040A, 1040EZ, 1040 Telefile, foreign tax return or tax return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia - (v) Your parent's 2015 Federal Income Tax Return (if you are a dependent student) - (vi) Your 2015 untaxed income records Social Security, Temporary Assistance to Needy Families, welfare or veterans benefits records - (vii) Your current bank statements - (viii) Your current business and investment mortgage information, business and farm records, stocks, bonds and other investment records - (ix) Your alien registration card (if you are not a U.S. citizen) - (c.)
-For the 2017-2018 school year, submit the 2015 income information. - 3.
-Officially declare a major to the TSTC Admissions Office and complete the admissions process.
+For the 2017-2018 school year you will need financial information from 2015.
+For the 2018-2019 school year you will need financial information from 2016.
+You will need to refer to: - (i) Your Social Security Number (can be found on Social Security card) - (ii) Your driver's license (if any) - (iii) Your W-2 Forms and other records of money earned - (iv) Your (and your spouse's, if you are married) 2016 Federal Income Tax Return IRS Form 1040, 1040A, 1040EZ, 1040 Telefile, foreign tax return or tax return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia - (v) Your parent's 2016 Federal Income Tax Return (if you are a dependent student) - (vi) Your 2015 untaxed income records Social Security, Temporary Assistance to Needy Families, welfare or veterans benefits records - (vii) Your current bank statements - (viii) Your current business and investment mortgage information, business and farm records, stocks, bonds and other investment records - (ix) Your alien registration card (if you are not a U.S. citizen) - 3.
+Officially declare a major to the TSTC Office of Admissions & Records and complete the admissions process.
 Undeclared majors are not eligible for financial aid. - 4.
 Pre-register according to College registration dates and guidelines.
+Please keep in mind that financial aid will only cover courses that are within your degree plan.